-Public/Professional Service: Jeff gives back to the engineering profession with his passion for STEM education.
+Public/Professional Service: Roman gives back to the engineering profession with his passion for STEM education.
 His outreach efforts have impacted well over 1,000 students during the last 15 years.
-Jeff speaks in K-12 and college classrooms presenting about engineering and facilitating fun hands-on activities.
+Roman speaks in K-12 and college classrooms presenting about engineering and facilitating fun hands-on activities.
 He leads Little’s efforts to host students for field trips and job shadowing, host teachers for externships, and created an Engineering Explorers Post.

 Education: BS Civil Engineering, Lawrence Technological University | Executive MBA, University of Florida

 Assistant Professor and Director of the Resilient Infrastructure and Sustainable Environment (RISE) Lab

 Dr. Kermanshachi has received several prestigious national and regional awards including the UESI Fellowship, ASCE Outstanding Reviewer, Albert Nelson Marquis Lifetime Achievement Award, ASCE Professional Service Award, ASCE Excellence in Civil Engineering Education (ExCEEd), OER Research Fellowship, and the Graduate Climate Award.
 Kermanshachi was the only recipient of the 2018 Design Build Institute of America (DBIA) Distinguished Leadership Award from the Faculty category.
 Kermanshachi’s areas of expertise are risk management, performance optimization, and post disaster reconstruction.

 - Currently leading the RISE lab, which has more than a dozen Ph.D. and master’s students and teaches various graduate and undergraduate level courses in civil engineering.